 Ravi Madduri, Research Fellow and Project Manager, University of Chicago

 You can use AWS to access controlled repositories such as the NIH Database of Genotypes and Phenotypes (dbGaP).
-AWS has all the tools you need to address the security and compliance requirements for working with these sensitive data sets.
+AWS has all the tools you need to address the security and compliance requirements for working with these sensitive data sets, like GATK and Galaxy.

 AWS has published a whitepaper that describes how to work with controlled data sets using AWS.
 Download the AWS dbGaP whitepaper »